sToney239/crsAdjustCN/README.md

 ## Example

-There is the core function in this package:
+This is the core function in this package:

 ``` r
 crsAdjustCN::st_crs_adjust(obj = your_sf_object, from = "gcj", to = "wgs")